 The ICSJWG currently operates in part to develop products (such as white papers, best practices guidance, etc.) that address challenges to the critical infrastructure and industrial control systems communities.
 In the past, subgroups were established to develop these products.
 The ICSJWG has transitioned away from the standing subgroup model in favor of ad-hoc working activities to develop any products as needed or recommended by the ICS community and approved by the program office.

 Volunteer participation, by contributing ideas, sharing information, or working toward these solutions, is encouraged.
-For more information on any of the above-listed products, or to get involved with the ICSJWG in general, please contact us at ICSJWG@hq.dhs.gov.
+For more information about getting involved with a working activity, or to get involved with the ICSJWG in general, please contact us at ICSJWG@hq.dhs.gov.

 Previous Meeting Information